Northamptonshire Music and Performing Arts Trust: Performances and events

 Groups from the music service perform at the Derngate, Spinney Hill Theatre, Cripps Hall, the Lighthouse Theatre and other venues throughout the year.

-Each year, there are residential courses at Grendon Hall for students in Junior and Training Groups.
+Each year, there are residential courses for students in Junior and Training Groups around October, as well as "Play & Stay" courses for students between years 3 and 6 in February.
+These used to occur at Grendon Hall, however have since been relocated to the Rock UK Frontier Centre since 2019.
 Students in CYO, the County Youth Concert Band (CYCB) and the County Youth Brass Band (CYBB) go on tours to a foreign country in alternate years.
 From 2016, the County Youth Choir (CYCh) have also toured.
 The CYO and CYCh tour jointly one year, and the CYBB and CYCB the following year.
 For example in July 2014, the CYO went to Germany, and in July 2015, the CYCB and CYBB went to the Czech Republic and Slovakia, including a performance at Kroměříž Castle.

 The music groups and groups from the Saturday morning centres take part in the National Festival of Music for Youth and the service is often represented at the Schools Proms at the Royal Albert Hall in November.
 In 2012 both the County Youth Concert Band and the County Youth Orchestra featured at the Schools Proms.

 In 2017, the Trust was invited to the Music for Youth Proms, to form part of a massed ensemble in conjunction with Rutland Music and the Peterborough Music Hub at the Royal Albert Hall.
 The piece, titled Nene, was composed by Benjamin Till, an alumnus of the Trust.
 The piece charts the course of the River Nene as it flows from Badby to the sea, and featured the CYO, CYCh, and CYBB, along with several primary schools in the region, and an interactive water feature.
 A longer version of the piece was performed at Peterborough Cathedral and the Derngate.

 The county is also regularly represented at the National Concert Band Festival and the National Youth Brass Band Championships, with the CYCB regularly attaining the Platinum level award.